2025’s Balancing Act: AI & Authenticity

 Future-Forward Thinking at UW

-Our commitment to staying ahead of industry trends beyond the AI short course, through our whole graduate program.
-Students can take specialized courses like COMMLD 580B: Content Design for Conversational AI, where they explore the intricate relationship between human interaction and AI, building prototypes for real conversational AI solutions.
-COMMLD 581A: Communications in the Age of AI teaches strategic frameworks for integrating AI into enterprise communications while protecting clarity, authenticity, and security.
-COMMLD 583: Communications for Emerging Web Technologies prepares students for blockchain, metaverse, and AI-generated content landscapes that are reshaping digital communication.
-COMMLD 520B: Advanced Marketing explores AI in marketing, personalization strategies, and omni-channel integration through real-world case studies.
+Our commitment to staying ahead of industry trends extends throughout our graduate program.
+Students can take specialized courses like Content Design for Conversational AI, where they explore the intricate relationship between human interaction and AI, building prototypes for real conversational AI solutions.
+Communications in the Age of AI teaches strategic frameworks for integrating AI into enterprise communications while protecting clarity, authenticity, and security.
+Communication Management: AI Leadership and Practice explores the intersection of internal/ organizational communications and artificial intelligence (AI) with an emphasis on human-centricity and organizational culture.
+Advanced Marketing explores AI in marketing, personalization strategies, and omni-channel integration through real-world case studies, group projects and industry experts.

-The AI revolution isn’t coming – it’s here.
-With 88% of marketers already using AI in their daily work, the professionals thriving aren’t necessarily the ones with the fanciest tools.
+AI is already changing the way marketers work.
+With 88% of marketers using AI in their daily work, the professionals thriving aren’t necessarily the ones with the fanciest tools.
 They’re the ones who understand how to use AI strategically, ethically, and in ways that create genuine value.

-Whether you’re ready to dive deep with our intensive short course or considering the comprehensive preparation our graduate program provides, the choice is simple: lead the transformation, or spend the next few years scrambling to catch up.
+Whether you’re ready to dive deep with our intensive short course, or considering the comprehensive preparation our graduate program provides, Comm Lead offers pathways to be at the forefront of AI and communications learning.
+We’re here to help you navigate this transformation thoughtfully and strategically.

-The conversation about AI in marketing isn’t waiting for you – it’s happening.
-But it’s infinitely more strategic – and profitable – when you’re the one shaping it.
+The conversation about AI in marketing isn’t waiting for you – it’s happening now.
+But it’s not too late to be one of the leaders who shape it.